brabster/tw-site-hugo/content/posts/2023-09-30-dbt-contracts-field-report/index.md

 We were able to capture these kinds of expectations in a SQL-based contract.
 These contracts run as part of the test suite during development and detect changes that break otherwise unstated and unchecked expectations before they affected the dashboards.

-## The Snapshot Report

-Alongside these dashboards, a scheduled point-in-time report needs to be produced, that tells a similar story alongside a narrative, and covering a different time period.

-For this report we found subset of the expectations we saw of the dashboard, although the different, fixed time period creates some differences.
-Additionally, as this report is generated on a schedule, it can be challenging to maintain specific expertise in the report with the ability to spot subtle problems.

-We considered contracts for this reporting process when we saw the current production process generate numerous questions about the correctness and completeness of the underlying data.
-Conversations framed around producing a data contract for the report seemed much more productive in helping capture expectations in an executable way that had never been written down before.

 ## What Worked Well

 - able to capture almost all the expectations we established